 The northern part of Lombardy is taken up by the Alps along the border with Switzerland, with hills and flat plains covering the rest of the region.
 Some of Italy's most-loved lakes are in Lombardy, including Lake Como, Lake Maggiore, and Lake Garda.

-Milan is Lombardy's economic and population center, home to most of Italy's business and banking sector as well as the fashion industry.
+Milan is Lombardy's economic and population center, home to most of Italy's business and banking sector, as well as the fashion industry.
 It's also where you'll find one of Lombardy's UNESCO sites—Leonardo da Vinci's exceptional fresco of The Last Supper.
-The hilltop historic center of Bergamo is a popular day trip from Milan, as are the aforementioned lakes, and music lovers may be interested in a visit to Cremona, the birthplace of both the Stradivari and Guarini violin-making families.
+The hilltop historic center of Bergamo is a popular day trip from Milan, as are the aforementioned lakes.
+Music lovers may be interested in a visit to Cremona, the birthplace of both the Stradivari and Guarini violin-making families.